 Two HPV vaccines, Gardasil and Cervarix, are now available that prevent most types of cervical cancer in women.
 In December 2010 the FDA expanded the indication of Gardasil to include anal cancer in both genders.
 Gardasil also prevents vulvar and vaginal cancer in women.
 We hope that awareness for the HPV vaccine increases so that no one ever has to undergo what we went through.
 But with the current sexually active population already largely infected, and low US vaccination rates, HPV-caused cancer rates are unlikely to decline significantly for a number of decades.
 The anal cancer and HPV communities will need a loud and supportive advocate for the foreseeable future.

 Every cancer patient deserves resources, support and hope, including those with anal cancer.
-Through the HPV and Anal Cancer Foundation, we want to give other patients and their families the guidance, the information and the chance for saving a loved one’s life that we did not have.
+Through Anal Cancer Foundation, we want to give other patients and their families the guidance, the information and the chance for saving a loved one’s life that we did not have.

 Please help us make this mission a reality.